herobd/NAF_dataset/README.md

 Version 2 was used for "Visual FUDGE: Form Understanding via Graph Editing" http://arxiv.org/abs/2105.08194 (just the corrections, not the transcriptions).

+Version 3 was used for "End-to-end Document Recognition and Understanding with Dessurt" https://arxiv.org/abs/2203.16618

 ![Annotated image from dataset](/ex_images/ex_dataset.png)